 • Demonstrated his or her lack of competence or incapacity to perform his or her office or functions; and/or

-• Lost the confidence of his or her caucus or of the relevant provincial executive through a motion of no-confidence accepted by a majority of members present and voting at a meeting of which due notice has been given.
+• Lost the confidence of his or her caucus, and of the relevant provincial executive, through a motion of no-confidence accepted by a majority of members present and voting at a meeting of which due notice has been given.

-9.10 Members of the mayoral or executive committee will be selected in those municipalities where the Party is the government or part of government by the mayor or caucus leader in consultation with the Federal Executive.
+9.11 Members of the mayoral or executive committee and other executive positions will be selected in those municipalities where the Party is the government or part of government by the mayor or caucus leader in consultation with the Federal Executive.

 10. Review of Lists by Executives